 Offered: Spring 2018.

-ENL311 • Studies in American Literature: The Civil War.
+ENL311 • American Civil War Literature.
 4 Credits.

 Study of the American Civil War and its appeal to historical and literary imaginations.
 Selected works are studied in historical context, including the causes, the course of the war, and the consequences of the war for the nation.